ok-nc/LorentzDNN/README.md

 Can achieve MSE ~ 5e-3, but fits do not look good.
 Need better architecture/strategy to find global min of loss surface.
 Old forward model (linear + conv layers) can achieve ~ 6-8e-4 MSE without Lorentz layer.

+## 2020.03.6
+Model successfully trains on e2 spectra with pretraining on Lorentz parameters.
+Exploding/vanishing gradients are a big problem.
+Fixed by either clipping or using SmoothL1MSEloss to contain gradients.
+Model can train on e2 spectra without pretraining, but only if last linear layer uses sigmoid activation + Lorentz parameter bounds (5,5,0.5 for toy model).
+Best performance ~ 0.05-0.08 MSE with pretty good looking oscillator fits.

+## 2020.03.10
+Trying to remove constraints on model training on e2 sim data.
+Replacing sigmoid with relu (except for damping param) results in good but not great fits (0.6-1 MSE).
+Has trouble fitting smaller/narrower oscillators, as loss tends to get dominated by big/strong ones, and model plateaus nearest local min.

 ## To dos:
-1. Organize plotting and analysis functions
+1. Organize plotting and analysis functions into separate module
-2. Add parameter visualizations to tensorboard
-3. Find best way to initialize params + best optimizer.
+2. Find best way to initialize params + best loss function (physics constrained)
-4. Pretrain on single spectrum
+3. Pretrain on single spectrum
-5. Lorentz activation functions
+4. Lorentz activation functions